-Training to teach MiSP curricula costs an average of just £6 per pupil if, over a period, you teach it to 120 pupils.
+Training to teach MiSP curricula costs about £6 per pupil if, over a period, you teach it to 120 pupils.
 Below we consider how you can fund this, looking at existing funding in your school and other sources of funding.

 - Retention and recruitment costs, particularly in secondary schools

 - Year on year increase of pupils with special education needs (SEN)1

 - There were 4.2 million children living in poverty in the UK in 2021-22.
 That’s 29 per cent of children, or nine in a classroom of 302

 - An increase in pupil numbers but a reduction in the number of schools3

 - Changes to exams4